Mannafee/get-started-with-ai-chat/README.md

     Check for any errors during the deployment, since updated app code will not get deployed if errors occur.

 7. You can optionally use a local development server to test app changes locally.
 To do so, follow the steps in [local deployment server](#local-development-server) after your app is deployed.

+8. When you are done using your application, you can now delete the resources by running `azd down`.
+This may take up to 20 minutes.

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.